vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 The cardinality of string features is low, ranging from 2 to 16 category levels.

 The data is pre-processed minimally, just to make it comply with Scikit-Learn base expectations.
 Continuous features are standardized in the linear model case, and left as-is in the decision tree ensemble case.
-Categorical features are one-hot-encoded.
+Categorical features are one-hot encoded.

 ##### Modeling